indrareddy15/React/CRIO/class/src/Components/React.md

         After Babel transformation
         const element = React.createElement('h1', null, 'Hello, world!');

     - **Functional-based** : You declare a functional component using a JavaScript function.
 This function returns JSX, JSX stands for JavaScript XML.
-It allows you to write HTML-like syntax within your JavaScript code.SX makes your components more readable and maintainable
+It allows you to write HTML-like syntax within your JavaScript code.
+JSX makes your components more readable and maintainable

 ## 7. How do browsers read JSX